Irish Moss forms an evergreen mat of mossy foliage that is covered with tiny white flowers in May and June. Prefers good drainage.

 Wild Stonecrop is an unusual Sedum in that it is shade and tolerates more moisture than most Sedums, as well as native.
 The green succulent foliage is fine, often forming dense groundcover mats.
 The delicate starry white flowers hover above the leaves in April and May, attracting butterflies and native pollinators.
 Like other stonecrops, Sedum ternatum is deer and rabbit resistant.

 'Autumn Joy' ('Herbstfreude') Showy Stonecrop has rose-pink flowers, blue foliage and needs a dry site to perform best.
 The spent flowerheads remain an attractive tan rose color.
 Sedum x 'Autumn Joy' was introduced by Georg Arends of Germany.
 Our favorite common name for it, 'Pink Broccoli', comes from writer Ruth Clausen.
+We formerly listed 'Autumn Joy' as deer resistant but based on our own experience with have decided it may not be.

 'Dazzleberry' Stonecrop was developed by Chris Hansen, and is the original cultivar of Sunsparkler® Series.
 The semi-evergreen foliage makes a beautiful blue-green mat, over which hover the vivid raspberry-pink flower clusters.
 Sedum x 'Dazzleberry' blooms from mid summer into early fall.
 Because of its long season of interest, 'Dazzleberry' makes an excellent plant for mixed containers, as well as a good groundcover for sunny dry locations.